sametbirol/BLG223E_ITU_2024_FALL/README.md

 ## Homework 3 Related Info 📝
+- > You will upload a zip file that MUST contain 3 different cpp files named as "binary_tree.cpp", "hybrid.cpp", and "map.cpp".
+You can also use a header file to organize the common functions into one header file.
+Do not create additional folders inside the zip.
+Everything must be directly in the zip file without any folders.

+### Include Folder
+- Organize your header files within this folder specifically for testing with YAML files.
+- Remember to update the header paths before submitting your homework.

-- Hybrid Solution
+### Hybrid Solution
-  - Ensure each binary tree within the vector is correctly printed to `output.csv`.
+- Verify that each binary tree within the vector is accurately printed into the `output.csv` file.

 ### Calico expect errors
 You can include the following line as the first instruction within the main function of your solution: